Skip to main content

 • Chromogranin A (CgA)

-Percutaneous (through the skin) biopsy: For this test, a doctor inserts a thin, hollow needle through the skin over the abdomen and into the pancreas to remove a small piece of a tumor.
+Percutaneous (through the skin) biopsy: For this type of biopsy, a doctor inserts a thin, hollow needle through the skin over the abdomen and into the pancreas to remove a small piece of a tumor.
 This is known as a fine needle aspiration (FNA).
 The doctor guides the needle into place using images from ultrasound or CT scans.

 Endoscopic biopsy: Doctors can also biopsy a tumor during an endoscopy.
 The doctor passes an endoscope (a thin, flexible, tube with a small video camera on the end) into the throat, down the esophagus, and into the small intestine near the pancreas.
 At this point, the doctor can either use endoscopic ultrasound (EUS) to pass a needle into the tumor or endoscopic retrograde cholangiopancreatography (ERCP) to remove cells from the bile or pancreatic ducts.
 These tests are described in more detail above.